JamesParrott/sDNA_GH/README.md

 #### sDNA Tools
 By default, sDNA components run the Write_Shp tool before, and Read_Shp tool after, the actual sDNA tool of the component, passing in and out the names of the special temporary shapefiles.
-To prevent this, e.g. if using seperate Write_Shp or Read_Shp components, set `auto_write_Shp` or `auto_read_Shp` to false respectively.
+To prevent this, e.g. if using separate Write_Shp or Read_Shp components, set `auto_write_Shp` or `auto_read_Shp` to false respectively.

 ##### Analysis tools
  - sDNA tools run sDNA from the command line, using the Python interpreter in `python`.